kai687/sphinxawesome-theme/README.rst

 .. use-end

-Read the full `usage guide
+Read the full `usage information
 <https://sphinxawesome.xyz/docs/use.html#how-to-use-the-theme>`_ for more information.